marcadeant/Optimized-Data-Acquisition/README.md

 Outliers additional's analysis helped me to have more detailed information about each of my quantitatives features.
 With a basic boxplot data representation overviewing my data distribution, I was able to identify and correct them if necessary.
 In my case, this kind of analysis was useful to detect wrong prices's input like 2 000-euros's Chateaux de la Loire instead of 20.

+# 4. Script and Data

+The entire source code is written on a Jupyter notebook [here]() Download CMS and ERP initial data from [github data's section]()